 Extending paid parental leave

-The Parental Leave and Employment Protection Amendment Bill was passed to extend the duration of paid parental leave to 26 weeks by 2020.
+The Parental Leave and Employment Protection Amendment Bill was passed to extend the duration of paid parental leave to 26 weeks.

-The new law will increase the duration of parental leave payments over 3 years and 2 stages:
+The law increased the duration of parental leave payments over 3 years and 2 stages:

 • an increase from 18 to 22 weeks from 1 July 2018